- Reference Number: HEY-025/2018

 What should I do if I experience bleeding during pregnancy?

 If you experience bleeding, it is wise to have this checked out.
-If you have been seen on Early Pregnancy Assessment Unit (EPAU) during your pregnancy, you may contact us directly, up to 15 weeks of pregnancy.
+If you have been seen in the Early Pregnancy Assessment Unit (EPAU) during your pregnancy, you may contact us directly, up to 15 weeks + 6 days of pregnancy.
 Your GP or midwife can also help you.

 What if I experience pain in early pregnancy?